-Caroline Flack And Boyfriend Andrew Brady Relationship Details Revealed: From How They Met To Their Engagement
+Caroline Flack and Andrew Brady: Relationship Details Revealed Including How They Met To Their Engagement

 What is Caroline and Andrew’s age gap?

-They say age is just a number and that’s exactly right when it come to these two who have a 12 year gap.
+They say age is just a number and that's what these two believed who have a 12 year gap.

 (PIC: Caroline Flack/Instagram)